wyattx05/apple-folders-image-generation/README.md

 Welcome to Folder Genie!
 Using the Diffusion Bee app for Mac, I trained my own Image Generation model to generate custom color folders with icons on top to use for your Mac.
 I have gone through 6 different trainings of this model each time tweaking the dataset so the images generated are actually what I was expecting.
 I trained this model on my Macbook Pro all though the DuffusionBee application.

-Right now I am on model 6 but I plan on now re-training that specific model instead of making a whole new one and plan to come out with a version 6.1 to see if it is any better.
-I also plan on trying other services that Diffusion Bee to train a model with my dataset to provide more options.
+Currently I am on model 6, the first model posted to GitHub.
+This is the first model that could generate images that were good and acceptable for my project idea.
+I am working on a Model 6.1 where I am just retraining the model with the same dataset too see if there will be better results.
+There will be one version trained half as manytimes (so 2100) and one trained the same ammount as model 6 was (4200).

+I am also working on improving the dataset, then I am going to publish it to Huggingface and plan to come out with a better more advanced model 7 as I learn more about training AI models locally.

 # Getting Started 🤖
 1. Download Stable Diffusion Bee